 Preference will be given to candidates with at least two years of professional experience or with demonstrated knowledge of the issues affecting residents of the Canadian Arctic.

-Nunatsiaq News offers competitive compensation, including relocation assistance if required, health and medical benefits, profit sharing and an opportunity for career growth.
+Nunatsiaq News offers competitive compensation, including relocation assistance if required; subsidized housing, if in Iqaluit; a car, if in Iqaluit; health and medical benefits; profit sharing; and an opportunity for career growth.

-Email resumés and samples of your work - along with a cover letter stating you found this job on Jeff Gaulin's Journalism Job Board - to:
+Please send a cover letter stating you found this job on Jeff Gaulin's Journalism Board and resume to: